AsterionXO/transistor_count_prediction_model/README.md

 ## **📬 Contact**

-If you have feedback or suggestions, feel free to open an issue on GitHub!
+If you have feedback or suggestions, feel free to open an issue on GitHub or reach out directly!

 ---